MianSaadTahir/IOT-AutoShade/README.md

 - [Contributing](#contributing)

 ## Features
-- Reads analog input from a water sensor to determine rain levels.
+- Reads analog input from a water sensor to determine rain levels
-- Publishes sensor data and subscribes to rain status from an MQTT broker.
+- Publishes sensor data and subscribes to rain status from an MQTT broker
-- Uses fallback logic for decision-making when Wi-Fi or server is unavailable.
+- Uses fallback logic for decision-making when Wi-Fi or server is unavailable
-- Transfers status from ESP32 to Arduino Uno.
+- Transfers status from ESP32 to Arduino Uno
-- Displays real-time weather status (`Rain Detected` / `Clear Weather`).
+- Displays real-time weather status (`Rain Detected` / `Clear Weather`)
-- Controls a servo motor to open or close a shade based on weather.
+- Controls a servo motor to open or close a shade based on weather

 ## Workflow
-1. ESP32 reads water level using GPIO34.
+1. ESP32 reads water level using GPIO34
-2. Sensor value is sent to public MQTT broker (`broker.hivemq.com`) on topic `iot/waterSensor`.
+2. Sensor value is sent to public MQTT broker (`broker.hivemq.com`) on topic `iot/waterSensor`
 3. Server or Python script evaluates:
    - Sensor value > 200 → `"1"` (Rain)
    - Sensor value ≤ 200 → `"0"` (Clear)
-4. ESP32 receives this status from topic `iot/rainStatus`.
+4. ESP32 receives this status from topic `iot/rainStatus`
-5. If MQTT response is not received within 3 seconds, fallback logic is used locally.
+5. If MQTT response is not received within 3 seconds, fallback logic is used locally
-6. ESP32 sends final status via UART to Arduino Uno.
+6. ESP32 sends final status via UART to Arduino Uno
 7. Arduino displays the status on a 16x2 LCD and moves an SG90 servo to:
    - **0° (Closed)** if raining
    - **70° (Open)** if clear